 Our step-by-step guide to mess-free period sex

-Here’s a question many women have when they consider using the Flex Disc during sex.
+Here’s a question many people have when they consider using the Flex Disc during sex.
 Will a menstrual disc fit inside my body along with a penis, toy, or set of fingers?

 Yes, yep, oh yeah!